Pearson-Higher-Ed/elements/docs/elements/inputs.md

 ## Readonly and disabled states

 An input in a readonly state is focusable, and any value inside it is selectable and copyable.
-Inside a form, the value in a readonly field is sent with other fields to the backend script.
+Inside a form, the value in a readonly field is sent with other fields to the backend script when the form is submitted.
 A disabled input is not focusable and its values are not accessible to users.
 Disabled controls and inputs are not required to pass color contrast minimums.
 Screen reader users can find and read disabled controls, but no users can tab to them.
-Values in disabled fields are not sent to a form's backend script.
+Values in disabled fields are **not** sent to a form's backend script when the form is submitted.

 ## Single line text inputs